ssiwan/KARMA/README.md

 In developing the KARMA prototype, Stanfield Systems completed 4 Sprints.
 The goals for each sprint are summarized here.

 * Sprint 1
-    * Implement a basic knowledge article application which includes log in/out and role establishment and design a dashboard
+    * Implement knowledge article creation and editing for logged-in user
     * Design a dashboard for a logged-in user to view relevant information
 * Sprint 2
     * Implement initial version of the dashboard